EduardoBautista/bautista/about.md

 ---
 Hello there!
 It appears you have an interest in knowing more about me.

-* I am a freelance software engineer.
+* I am a freelance software engineer (currently looking for work).
 * I currently use Ruby for most of my projects.
 * I am also learning Elixir and Phoenix.